tomideadeoye/merislabs-official/reference.md

 Output: Structured evaluation report with recommendation (Pursue, Delay, Reject) and potential next steps.
 Uses orion_llm and orion_memory.

-5.5.1.1 OrionOpportunity Engagement Super-Flow (IMPLEMENTED):
+5.5.1.1 REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Engagement Super-Flow (IMPLEMENTED):

-A guided, end-to-end experience when a new promising OrionOpportunity is identified and logged in the OrionOpportunity Tracker.
+A guided, end-to-end experience when a new promising REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA is identified and logged in the REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Tracker.

 Components:

-- Enhanced OrionOpportunity Detail View: Central hub integrating evaluation, narrative alignment, application drafting, stakeholder outreach, task creation, and reflection.
+- Enhanced REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Detail View: Central hub integrating evaluation, narrative alignment, application drafting, stakeholder outreach, task creation, and reflection.
-- Evaluation Integration: "Evaluate with Orion" button that pre-fills and runs the OrionOpportunity Evaluator, with results linked to the OrionOpportunity record.
+- Evaluation Integration: "Evaluate with Orion" button that pre-fills and runs the REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Evaluator, with results linked to the REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA record.
 - Narrative Alignment: Post-evaluation, suggests relevant narrative points from memory to inform application materials.
-- Application Material Drafting: "Draft Application" button pulls OrionOpportunity details, profile, and evaluation insights to generate tailored drafts.
+- Application Material Drafting: "Draft Application" button pulls REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA details, profile, and evaluation insights to generate tailored drafts.
-- Stakeholder Engagement: "Find Stakeholders" button uses the Stakeholder Search & Outreach Engine, linking contacts back to the OrionOpportunity.
+- Stakeholder Engagement: "Find Stakeholders" button uses the Stakeholder Search & Outreach Engine, linking contacts back to the REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA.
 - Task Creation: Key next steps from the Evaluator can be sent to Habitica with one click, with origin linking.
 - Reflection Points: After submitting an application or key outreach, prompts for Journal Entry related to that step.
 - Visual Pipeline: Kanban view for drag-and-drop status updates and workflow visualization.

 Integration Points:

-- OrionOpportunity Tracker → OrionOpportunity Evaluator → Narrative Clarity Studio → Application Drafting → Stakeholder Outreach → Habitica Tasks → Journal/Reflection
+- REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Tracker → REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Evaluator → Narrative Clarity Studio → Application Drafting → Stakeholder Outreach → Habitica Tasks → Journal/Reflection

   5.5.2.
 Strategy Partner Module: